Kingcitaldo125/Brain-ck-Interpreter/README.md

 # Brain-ck-Interpreter
+A compiler and interperter for the Brainf*ck esoteric programming language.
-Based on the interpreter described in the [Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck).
+This is based on the language design section described in the [Wikipedia article](https://en.wikipedia.org/wiki/Brainfuck).

 ## Building
-Build the interpreter by running the `build.sh` shell script (Linux):
+Build the programs by running the `build.sh` shell script (Linux):

 ```bash
 ./build.sh